Viviane Barnett Fellowship for Food System Leaders

 Contact us

-As of April 2024, we are in the planning stages and do not have a set date for the next round of applications.
-Please continue checking back for more info about the next cohort.
-Contact Sabrina Cerquera at scerquera@ecotrust.org with any questions.
+As of December 2024, we are in planning stages for the next cohort and do not have a set date for the next round of applications.

-In the meantime, we welcome you to submit your email address below to get updates for when the next cohort application is launched and as more information is available.
+In the meantime, we welcome you to submit your email address below to get updates for when the next cohort application is launched.
+You may also contact Jamese Kwele at jkwele@ecotrust.org with any questions.

 Friends and fellows of the Viviane Barnett Fellowship attend the celebration dinner at the conclusion of the inaugural cohort.
 Photo credit: Jason Hill